 -

-Choose your colors carefully to ensure that they are visually appealing and easy to distinguish.
+Choose your colors carefully to check that they are visually appealing and easy to distinguish.
 Avoid using too many colors, as this can make your tree look cluttered and confusing.
 A well-chosen color scheme can add visual interest and help viewers quickly grasp the structure of your family tree.

 -